gms64/greg_on_data/content/posts/welcome.md

 ---
 ### Hi All

-Just messing around with this blog at the moment.

-This is a test.
+Test post to make sure the functionality is working.